GuidoRial/apollo-ecommerce/README.md

 ## TODO

-1. Header nav not working from PDP, Cart page [DON'T UNDERSTAND]
+1. Header nav not working from PDP, Cart page [EASY] [DONE]
+2. Price should have two digits after dot (airpods pro and Nike Air Huarache) [EASY]
-2. Cart Overlay should have a scrollbar if there are so many products it doesn't fit the screen.
+3. Cart Overlay should have a scrollbar if there are so many products it doesn't fit the screen.
 [HARD]

-3. Out-Of-Stock product should have the "Out of stock" label on both PLP and PDP [EASY]
+4. Out-Of-Stock product should have the "Out of stock" label on both PLP and PDP [EASY]

-4. Missing bullets for `<ul>` element (Xbox product) [EASY]
+5. Missing bullets for `<ul>` element (Xbox product) [EASY]

 ## Project Description